-Diabetes is a condition in which the level of blood glucose (sugar) rises.
-If this is not controlled in the long term, a person with diabetes may develop complications.
+It is a condition in which the level of glucose (sugar) in the blood rises.
+If the glucose level is not controlled in the long term, a person with diabetes may develop complications.
 These diabetic complications include damage to the eyes, feet, kidneys and circulation.
 If not treated in time, diabetes can cause blindness, kidney failure, heart attack and stroke.
 Foot complications can lead to ulcers, gangrene and amputation.
-However, with careful treatment and supervision, these complications can be avoided.
+However, with careful treatment and supervision, these complications can usually be avoided.

-Diabetes is usually treated with diet and exercise together with tablets and insulin if necessary.
+Diabetes is usually treated with diet and exercise together with tablets, insulin or other injectable therapy, if necessary.